Additive models

 Scatterplot with loess estimate

-Comments and cricism of linear models
+Comments and criticism of linear models

 • Is this a good model?